GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Locate an exercise or activity that would work well with your students.

-• Use a search engine on the internet.
+• Use a search engine on the Internet.
 For example, “meditation script for kids” or “mindfulness exercises for kids” will garner a variety of resources.

 • Get your hands on other age-appropriate scripts or activities through Amazon or Teachers Pay Teachers.